KratosMultiphysics/CoSimIO/tutorial/cpp/README.md

 # Tutorial for integrating the _CoSimIO_ using C++ interface

-This tutorial helps you through to integrate the _CoSimIO_ into a solver using the C++ interface.
+This tutorial helps you through to integrate the _CoSimIO_ into a solver/software-tool using the C++ interface.

 ## What you need
 - Downloading the _CosimIO_ from the repository: